Enumeration of singular varieties with tangency conditions: Introduction

-\begin{defn} Let $X$ be a subvariety and $D$ be a smooth divisor of a variety $Y$.
+The subvariety may be tangent to the divisor at its singular points.
+In this case we should not view the subvariety as satisfying both the singularity and tangency conditions because the expected dimension is wrong.
+The following definitions will help to avoid this ambiguity. \begin{defn} Let $X$ be a subvariety and $D$ be a smooth divisor of a variety $Y$.
 We say $X$ is tangent to $D$ at $p$ if the scheme-theoretic intersection $X\cap D$ is singular at $p$.
 The \textit{tangency type} of $X$ with $D$ is the singularity type of $X\cap D$. \end{defn}